 Tricky being big

 Large dogs can have unique environmental issues due to their size.
 While not all giants are high-energy, most need space to exercise every day and enough room in the home to move around.
 If you are considering adopting a large dog, make sure there is space available for them to run (in a field or dog park) and make sure you have time to give them proper exercise.
 A bored, couch potato is more likely to become obese, or cause mischief.
+If left alone, a toy like the Kong Bounzer can keep a giant dog satiated for hours.

 Hip dysplasia and arthritis—hardest on large dogs